 There are several opportunities for Middle School students to perform for an audience.
 Students in grades five and six may take part in the fall and spring musical productions.
 Past productions include The Lion King, Sleeping Beauty, Annie and High School Musical.
 Students in grades seven and eight can take part in a play and a musical each year.
 Recent productions include Honk, Eureka, Once On This Island, and Guys and Dolls.
 All Middle School productions are cast with a “no-cut” policy to ensure that any interested student can be part of the show and experience working together to stage a production and develop the tools for performing in Upper School.

 Drama and its appreciation are important parts of the enrichment program.
 Participation encourages cooperation and teamwork and helps to develop confidence and poise.
 The Upper School fall play and spring musical provide stages for student actors, enlist the assistance of student technicians and stagehands, and encourage the participation of parent volunteers.

-Upper School theater courses encourage active experimentation, fostering creativity, collaboration, critical thinking, and problem solving.
-Course include experiential acting classes for students interested in learning about the acting process, as well as for students who are experienced performers.
+Upper School theater involves active experimentation, fostering creativity, collaboration, critical thinking, and problem solving.
+Courses include experiential acting classes for students interested in learning about the acting process, as well as for students who are experienced performers.
 Courses are also available for students who wish to learn more about aspects of theater production, including direction and stagecraft.